CityScience-TaipeiTech/RoboScope/README.md

     ``` bash
     candump can0
     ```
-4. Moving the slide bar (in Grasshopper) then you will see some similar to this:
+4. Drag slider bars (in Grasshopper) then you will see something similar to this:
  ![image](./docs/vcan_test.png)

-## [TEST] Sending JSON to Grasshopper through UDP
+## [TEST] Send JSON to Grasshopper through UDP
 We assume the ip address of Grasshopper computer is `192.168.0.2`.
 ``` bash
 cd CanbusController/test
 ./Json2UdpClient.py -i 192.168.0.2 -f grasshopper_output.json
 ```
-## [TEST] Sending Recorded CAN bus Data to Grasshopper through UDP
+## [TEST] Send Recorded CAN bus Data to Grasshopper through UDP
 1. Start service
     ``` bash
     cd CanbusController